akshitt/rasa/data/nlu/alkem.md

 - What are the USPs of [Gemcal Plus](ProductBrand)
 - Tell me USPs of [Gemcal Plus](ProductBrand)
 - USPs of [Gemcal Plus](ProductBrand)
+- what are its USPs
+- benefits
+- what are its benefits
+- what are its uses
+- uses

 ## intent:ProductFormDescription
 - Can you tell me [Gemcal Plus](ProductBrand) is in which form
 - What is the form of [Gemcal Plus](ProductBrand) ?
 - In which form [Gemcal Plus](ProductBrand) is to be consumed?
+- form consumed
+- it is in which form
+- it comes in which form

 ## intent:ProductBrandCompetitorsDescription
 - I want to know Competitors of [Gemcal](ProductBrand)
 - Tell me Competitors of [Ondem](ProductBrand)
 - Who are the Competitors of [Ondem](ProductBrand)
 - Are there any Competitors of [Ondem](ProductBrand)
+- who are its competitors
+- i wanna know about its competitors

 ## intent:ProductBrandCompositionDescription
 - Tell me Composition of [Gemcal MOM](ProductBrand)
 - What are Composition of [Gemcal MOM](ProductBrand)
 - Composition of [Gemcal MOM](ProductBrand)
+- tell me about its composition
+- what is its composition

 ## intent:ProductBrandDosageDescription
 - Tell me Dosage of [Gemcal MOM](ProductBrand)